 - We recognise that training is a fundamental way to raise awareness.
 The training we provide will often form part of an induction process for new employees to help them to understand the organisation's stance on slavery and human trafficking, and we are committed where we deem it appropriate to provide further training throughout the course of employment.

 Penalties for Breach

-This slavery and human trafficking statement is made in connection with section 54(1) of the Modern Slavery Act 2015, for the financial year ending 31 December 2018.
+This slavery and human trafficking statement is made in connection with section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2021.